dachieng/weather-forecasting/README.md

 ## App use

-- Searchh for any city to view its weather results
+- Search for any city to view its weather results